uc-cdis/gen3.org/content/resources/operator/_index.md

 ### eRA Commons

-Authentication system developed by NIH for managing for research grants.
+Authentication system developed by NIH for the management of research grants.

 _Pros_